How networks shape diversity for better or worse: Methods

+\bmhead{Figure \ref{fig:gprops}} For each real-world network $G$ in our network dataset (see Table B.1 and Table B.2 of the SI for details), we calculated (i) the structural diversity index, (ii) degree-heterogeneity, (iii) Wiener index, (iv) edge density, (v) clustering, and (vi) network size.
+We provide definitions of these quantities in the text and in Section B of the SI.
+We computed the structural diversity index and Wiener index in the same way as outlined for Figure \ref{fig:duality}; clustering using algorithms from graph-tool \cite{peixoto2014graphtool}; degree-heterogeneity, edge density, and size by evaluating simple mathematical expressions.

-\textbf{Figure \ref{fig:edge_removal}}: For each social structure $G$ in Table 1 of the SI and each $h=1,2,3,4$, we obtained the social structure $G_h$ through the edge removal procedure described in Figure \ref{fig:edge_removal}A. Specifically, $G_h$ is the largest connected component of the network obtained by the procedure in Figure \ref{fig:edge_removal}A. For each network $G_h$, we computed the structural diversity index by simulating $10^4$ realizations of $M_{G_h}$ and averaging them.
+\bmhead{Figure \ref{fig:edge_removal}} For selected real-world networks $G$ in our network dataset (see Table B.1 and Table B.2 of the SI for details) and each $h=1,2,3,4$, we obtained the network $G_h$ through the edge removal procedure described in Figure \ref{fig:edge_removal}A. Specifically, $G_h$ is the largest connected component of the network obtained by the procedure in Figure \ref{fig:edge_removal}A. For each network $G_h$, we computed the structural diversity index by simulating $10^4$ realizations of $M_{G_h}$ and averaging them.
 Before creating the plot in Figure \ref{fig:edge_removal}B, we cleaned the data by discarding some ``pathological cases''.
-First, we discarded all networks such that $\lvert V(G_h) \rvert < \lvert V(G)\rvert/4$.
+First, we discarded all networks with $\lvert V(G_h) \rvert < \lvert V(G)\rvert/4$.
 These networks were too affected by edge removal for comparisons to be meaningful.
-Second, we filtered out outliers.
-That is, networks such that the relative variation of the structural diversity index $(\Delta(G_h)-\Delta(G))/\Delta(G)$ deviates more than $1$ standard deviation from the average relative variation of the sample (all the networks in Table 1 of the SI form the sample).
+Second, we filtered out outliers, i.e., networks such that the relative variation of the structural diversity index $(\Delta(G_h)-\Delta(G))/\Delta(G)$ deviated more than $1$ standard deviation from the average relative variation of the sample.
 This procedure discards just a few (about $4$) networks for each value of $h$.
-The discarded networks all follow a common pattern: the relative variations in their structural diversity indices are anomalously large due to very specific structural features.
-Such anomalous cases are not interesting for our statistical study, this is why we discarded them.
-The red line is fitted using ordinary least squares ($a = 0.10386, R^2=0.21734$).
+The discarded networks all follow a common pattern: the relative variations in their structural diversity indices are anomalously large because of specific structural features.
+Such anomalous cases are not interesting for our statistical study.
+This is why we discarded them.
+The red line is fitted using the ordinary least-squares method ($a = 0.105, R^2=0.223$).

+\bmhead{Table \ref{table:regression}} The coefficients, standard errors and $p$-values displayed in Table \ref{table:regression} are obtained by running ordinary least-square regressions on log-transformed standardized data.
+Due to space limitations, we excluded the regression analysis of structural diversity against size, as it was considered the least relevant.
+The network sample used in the regression is the same as that used in Figure \ref{fig:gprops}.